Random Toric Surfaces and a Threshold for Smoothness: Singularities From a Single Blowdown

-This derives from the following stronger result which not only gives us the positive density condition but tells us where the lattice points corresponding to rays of a particular singularity index live.
+This follows from the following stronger result which not only gives us the positive density condition but tells us where the lattice points corresponding to rays of a particular singularity index live.

 \begin{prop} Given any singularity index $k$, there exists $\epsilon=\epsilon(h)$, with $\epsilon\rightarrow 0$ as $h\rightarrow \infty$, such that $\rho\in S_k$ implies $\frac{2-\epsilon}{k+2}h \leq |u_{\rho}| \leq \frac{2}{k}h$